Charanga Musical School

 - Free CPD, training and support from a designated Charanga contact

 - Over 96% of users report a positive impact on the quality of their teaching and pupil attainment

 Combining solid pedagogy, inspiring technology, great music and resources, Musical School is one of the world’s leading primary music resources.
-Find out why by exploring the programme in full with a free, 30-day trial.
+Find out why by exploring the programme and our wider platform by signing up for free.